krateoplatformops/krateo-lab/krateo-composable-finops/step5/text.md

       - key:
         value:
 ```

-Compile the CR as follows to create a sample resource:
+The custom resource contains the scraper configuration, just like the ExporterScraperConfig, but instead of requiring the configuration of the endpoint to export data from, it requires the data itself.
+The data is encoded following the FinOps Cost and Usage Specification, FOCUS.

-As usual, we omit the scraper configuration for this tutorial.
+Run the following code to create a sample resource (omitting the scraper configuration):
 ```plain
 echo "apiVersion: finops.krateo.io/v1
 kind: FocusConfig